-Please note that although our minimum staffing post is one RN on every unit, our preference is to have two licensed professionals on every unit on day and evening shifts in the General Psychiatry Division, Addiction Services Division and the Dutcher Service of the Forensic Division.
-On weekends and holidays the minimum post for licensed professionals on all units, all shifts is one RN.
-There is also a RN Supervisor assigned in every Division per shift.
+Please note that although our minimum staffing post is one RN on every unit in the Whiting building, our preference is to have two licensed professionals on every unit on day and evening shifts and 1 RN on the night shift.
+The minimum staffing pattern is the same on weekends and holidays.
+There are also 2 RN Supervisor's and 1 Director of Nursing scheduled on all shifts.